 PEEK Used as Insulation Casing

-The insulation casing can be found in electric logging instruments, such as hard electrode or dual later log equipment.
+The insulation casing can be found in electric logging instruments, such as a hard electrodes or dual later log equipment.
 The main function of the casing is to separate the two electrodes to avoid a short circuit.
 In this application, the material must withstand both high temperature and high pressure, and keep good electric insulation at the same time.

 PEEK VS FRP